 Carrier Clinic® now has two horses, two miniature donkeys, and two goats on campus full time for animal therapy

-Carrier Clinic’s “I AM FREED” barn opened its doors in November of 2016 with the long-term goal to permanently house horses so that Equine Assisted Therapy could be readily available to all patients at the behavioral healthcare facility.
+Carrier Clinic’s “I AM FREED” barn opened its doors in November of 2016 with the long-term goal to permanently house horses so that Equine Assisted Therapy could be readily available to all patients at the NJ behavioral health center.
 That goal was met when two horses, Faith and Hope, moved in at the end of December 2017; the goal was surpassed when they were joined by two miniature donkeys, Lily and Sally, and two goats, Hazel and Chyna, who also arrived at the end of December 2017.

 “Carrier Clinic believes in the power of alternative therapies such as Equine Assisted Therapy,” said Carrier Clinic President & CEO Donald Parker.
 “With these six animals now living at the ‘I AM FREED’ barn, what started as a program for the teens in our East Mountain Youth Lodge is now something that can be offered regularly to all of our patients.
 We are grateful to the generous donors who have made this possible.”